linzhangUCA/4421tpl-odyssey/project_guide.md

 ### 2. (15%) Software Usage Instructions
 Assume a user is going to deploy the ROS 2 packages related to this project on a Raspberry Pi and a server computer (both with newly installed ROS 2 Jazzy, so, no HomeR packages, no `slam_toolbox`, no Nav2).
-Please provide instructions for the following steps:
+Please provide instructions for the following steps.
 - (3%) Installing and setting up dependent ROS 2 packages on the Raspberry Pi.
 - (3%) Installing and setting up dependent ROS 2 packages on the server computer.
 - (3%) Starting the map creation.